 Why the Sinbad Gully is so special

-The gully, located next to the iconic Mitre Peak, is already home to at least 20 different native bird species, including:
+The gully, which is next to the iconic Mitre Peak, is home to at least 20 different native bird species, including:

 - tawaki (Fiordland crested penguin), and

 The valley is home to three species of threatened lizard.
 The star of which is the Sinbad skink, which is currently only known within this area.